Edward A. Flynn: Milwaukee police chief

-Flynn was sworn in as Milwaukee police chief, on January 7, 2008.
+Flynn was sworn in as Milwaukee police chief on January 7, 2008.
 He was only the second outsider in the history of the Milwaukee Police Department to be named chief.

+In 2009, Flynn admitted to an affair with journalist Jessica McBride.
+Initial claims by Daniel Bice of the Milwaukee Journal Sentinel (MJS)—who pens a "Watchdog column" covering Wisconsin government entitled "No Quarter"—that the affair was ongoing or coincident with a McBride story on the police chief have been rebutted by Milwaukee Magazine editor Bruce Murphy.
+Such coincidence would have implied conflict of interest, and so an issue of journalistic ethics, and Murphy, who edited the 5,400-word profile that McBride had written on Flynn, presented evidence to the contrary, and accused Bice of selective reporting of the facts of the Flynn-McBride case.
+Although Flynn claimed that the affair had ended in 2009, the scandal reemerged briefly in July 2012 when a letter written by McBride's husband to Flynn's wife asserting a continuing affair was submitted to the City of Milwaukee, and was thereafter released to the press.

-In late 2011 his contract was renewed for an additional four years, marking the first time since 1863 that a Milwaukee police chief was reappointed.
+In late 2011, his contract was renewed for an additional four years, marking the first time since 1863 that a Milwaukee police chief was reappointed.
 He was credited with crime reductions every year of his tenure in Milwaukee, as well as mending police-citizen relations.